VinE-Coder/SoilSense/README.md

 The main program runs identification through a CNN (convolutional neural network), so users have to upload an image that will be processed.
 This runs through the model, and the ouput is translated into insights for the user.

-The majority of this code was developed at once in the past and moved into GitHub recently at one time.
+The majority of this code was developed in the past and moved into GitHub recently at one time.